 Figure 1-1.
-Enterprise Mobility
+Enterprise Mobility: Anytime, Anywhere Access

 This Mobility Capability Package describes the layered security approach for using commercial devices and networks to securely connect mobile users to the Government enterprise.
-Since secure mobile access using commercial technology is a new enterprise capability, and the products and technologies are still maturing, the Mobility Capability Package is incrementally evolving towards a complete enterprise solution:
+Since secure mobile access using commercial technology is a new enterprise capability and the products and technologies are still maturing, the Mobility Capability Package is incrementally evolving towards a complete enterprise solution:

-- Evolving Capabilities: The first release of the Mobility Capability Package focused on using smartphones and commercial cellular networks to provide a secure voice capability.
-This current release adds web-arbitrated services with non-resident data.
-Future releases of this and other Capability Packages will add use of tablets, laptops, and Wi-Fi access networks, as well as Mobile Device Management services. - Evolving Guidance: Initial versions of the Mobility Capability Package outlined the security roles of the major components within the Enterprise Mobility architecture, and offered a broad-based set of requirements to ultimately build secure capabilities.
+- Evolving Capabilities: Version 1.1 of the Mobility Capability Package focused on using smartphones and commercial cellular networks to provide a secure voice capability.
+Version 2.0 added web-arbitrated services with non-resident data.
+Future versions will add the use of tablets, laptops, and Wi-Fi access networks, as well as Mobile Device Management services. - Evolving Guidance: Initial versions of the Mobility Capability Package outlined the security roles of the major components within the Enterprise Mobility architecture and offered a broad-based set of requirements to ultimately build secure capabilities.
 This release refines requirements and adds testing procedures.
 In later versions, additional guidance will be provided.